QUINCY, M.E.: THE HILARIOUS YEARS: Number 3 -- "Next Stop, Nowhere" Season 8 (1982)

 |

-She's at Starrett's place, awakening after 18 hours of sleep.
-Starrett is giving her "medicine" to keep her asleep, which includes codeine that Hardin is allergic to.
+She's at Crockett's place, awakening after 18 hours of sleep.
+Her BFPF is giving her "medicine" to keep her asleep, which includes codeine that Hardin is allergic to.
 Hardin gulps it down obligingly, without ever checking what she's taking, even though she's breaking out in a nasty rash.
 WTF?

 One of the biggest stretches in an episode full of them follows, as Quincy takes the stage and immediately receives everyone's undivided attention.
 Keep in mind we saw most of these same punkers in the audience of the talk show, laughing their asses off at The Big Q just days before.